awslabs/aws-orbit-workbench/documentation.markdown

 # What is AWS Orbit Workbench?

-AWS Orbit Workbench is a framework for building data platforms on AWS.
-You can build a data platform that gives you access to the right tools for your use cases, either through the out-of-the-box in [integrations](/aws-orbit-workbench/#integrations) or through the extensible architecture.
+AWS Orbit Workbench is a framework for building data analytics workbenchs on AWS.
+You can build a workbench that gives you access to the right tools for your use cases, either through the out-of-the-box in [integrations](/aws-orbit-workbench/#integrations) or through the extensible architecture.
 You also have control over the underlying infrastructure, whether your work needs extra GPUs, extra memory or could save money by running on the newest [Graviton2](https://aws.amazon.com/ec2/graviton/) processors.